Rogerlaulau/Kernel-SVM-Scikit-Learn/README.md

 This project demonstates two datasets in which different kernels are adopted

+Built SVM model with 3 different kernels to classify class of Iris flower and determined the best kernel (polynomial) that lead to 100% accuracy for the dataset with 150 samples.

 # Simple SVM (linear problem)

 The task is to predict whether a bank currency note is authentic or not based on four attributes of the note.